 This Yamaha PortaSound keyboard from 1989 is quite unique, because

-it combines coarse unfiltered digital squarewave sounds with a simple synthesizer
+it combines coarse unfiltered multipulse squarewave sounds with a simple

-(320 sound variations), reasonable polyphony and grainy electronic percussion.
+synthesizer (320 sound variations), reasonable polyphony and grainy electronic

 (Note: This keyboard sounds great, but don't buy one of these so far your only intention is to get a keyboard with faithfully imitated natural instrument sounds.
 Remember, this is a squarewave instrument and though many of its sounds sound not even remotely like what is written on its buttons, though bought with wrong expectation it may disappoint you.)

 The sounds are digital multipulse squarewave with audible zipper noise (similar like the Letron/ MC-3).
-The "piano" ignores key press duration.
-The "trumpet" starts with a strange smack, has a fast and strong vibrato and its harsh timbre is at least slightly more natural than trumpets on other squarewave instruments.
-The "vibraphone" has a slow tremolo with such a high amplitude, that with most volume and envelope settings it completely mutes the tone in the quieter phase.
-The "rock guitar" is rather a thin and harsh organ tone that starts with a click and resembles bagpipes timbre.
-The "mandolin" rings fast.
-The "fantasy" is a sort of slower ringing mandolin which fades silent.
+Decaying sounds like 'piano' unfortunately ignore key press duration.
+The 'clarinet' sounds normal.
+The 'trumpet' is most remarkable; it starts with a strange scratchy smack during attack (different waveforms), has a fast and strong vibrato and its harsh timbre is at least slightly more natural than trumpets on other squarewave instruments (roughly like a cupped jazz trombone).
+The 'accordion' is a simple squarewave toot.
+The 'vibraphone' has a slow tremolo with such a high amplitude, that with most volume and envelope settings it completely mutes the tone in the quieter phase.
+The 'rock guitar' is rather a thin and harsh organ tone that starts with a click and resembles bagpipes timbre.
+The 'mandolin' rings fast.
+The 'fantasy' is a sort of slower ringing mandolin which fades silent while it keeps ringing.

 The "voice variator" synthesizer buttons {bright, mellow} change the pulse patterns of the square wave in 8 steps and thus permit to select any of the 8 existing timbres for the sounds.
 The {short, long} buttons permit to select among 5 different preset envelopes for each preset sound.
 Unlike the timbres, the 5 envelopes differ among the preset sounds, thus every sound has an own set of 5 envelopes.
 The longest envelope typically softens also the attack phase while the shortest envelopes reduce not only the decay phase but also the sustain level (with "fantasy" this disables ringing).
 The {bright, mellow} buttons also change the timbre of still held notes, while {short, long} only affect new pressed keys.
 Selecting a preset sound always mutes held notes and resets "voice variator" values to defaults.
 All button presses on the soft touch panel cause a blip sound, which limits their use as a realtime sound control.